Proxy Modes

 # Regular Proxy

-Mitmproxy’s regular mode is the simplest and the easiest to set up.
+Mitmproxy’s regular mode is the simplest and the most robust to set up.
+If your target can be configured to use an HTTP proxy, we recommend you start with this.

 2. Configure your client to use mitmproxy by explicitly setting an HTTP proxy.
 By default, mitmproxy listens on port 8080.